Fire Loss in the United States During 2013

 Includes human and economic losses, costs of the fire service, built-in fire protection, and costs associated with the insurance industry.

-Trends and Patterns of U.S. Fire Losses in 2012
+Trends and Patterns of U.S. Fire Losses

 Using data from the current and previous editions of the Fire Loss in the United States, this analysis shows trends in fires and associated losses over time.
 Fire and loss data for 2012 are also grouped by incident type.